 The AWG Paris IT Award for Young Women is for $4,000.

 Club participation is vital to the Development Grant Program and process; DG proposals reflect the issues and concerns of particular importance to FAWCO member clubs.
 The FAWCO Foundation encourages clubs to submit up to two DG proposals each year.
+It is necessary that the nominating club has supported the project for at least one year and support for the project must come from more than just one person in the club.
 The recipient in each grant category is determined by vote of FAWCO member clubs.
 The strength of this program lies in the access to projects known personally by FAWCO members and supported by a member club.

 The FAWCO Foundation Development Grant Fund program has awarded $400,000 to more than 120 charitable projects.
 Projects are located in over 50 countries worldwide.
 To learn all about our Development Grants Program, please see our Development Grants page.
 If you have a question about submitting nominations, please contact The Foundation Development Grant Administrator.